isomerpages/moe-esp/index.md

       subtitle: Our Context
       id: infopic
       description: For students to appreciate local context, the ESP uses Singapore's sustainability challenges as themes.
-The current spotlight is on Singapore's Energy Story.
+We are currently spotlighting Singapore's Energy Story.
       button: Our ENergy Story
       url: https://www.ema.gov.sg/our-energy-story